kumsat/microservices-checkout-quality-gate/README.md

 The pipeline is implemented using Jenkins (Pipeline as Code) and validates quality, performance, and security before any deployment.

-🧩 CI Pipeline Stages
+**CI Pipeline Stages**

-1️⃣ Source Checkout
+1️.
+Source Checkout

--Jenkins pulls the latest code from GitHub
+ Jenkins pulls the latest code from GitHub

--Pipeline defined in Jenkinsfile
+ Pipeline defined in Jenkinsfile

-2️⃣ Environment Setup
+2️.
+Environment Setup

--Python virtual environment created
+ Python virtual environment created

--Dependencies installed from requirements.txt
+ Dependencies installed from requirements.txt

--Fully reproducible CI environment
+ Fully reproducible CI environment

-3️⃣ Infrastructure Provisioning
+3️.
+Infrastructure Provisioning

--Microservices started using Docker Compose
+ Microservices started using Docker Compose

--Services:
+ Services:

 	-Product Service